-Two other black spots in Victoria with a notorious reputation for crashes are Springvale Junction and Victoria Parade / Hoddle Street, with 112 and 61 fatalities respectively between 1999 and 2004.
+Two other black spots in Victoria with a notorious reputation for crashes are Springvale Junction and Victoria Parade / Hoddle Street, where 112 and 61 serious casualty crashes respectively were recorded between 1999 and 2004.
 These point to the second reason freeways don’t make the road system safer.
 Most people’s journeys don’t start or end on freeways, so people still have to navigate the arterial road network before they get onto the freeway and after they get off.
 As the huge volumes of traffic generated by the freeway spill out onto the arterial road network, they increase the number of crashes occuring on arterial roads.
 Hoddle Street is a black spot not because of any great design flaw with Hoddle Street, but because it is the principal access route to the Eastern Freeway.

 Official forecasts for new road projects also suggest that they are likely to increase, not reduce, crash rates in the general area – even on adjacent freeways.
 For example, a ‘Transport Impact Assessment’ for the West Gate Tunnel Environment Effects Statement in August 2017 forecast that as a result of building this road, crashes in the M1 corridor (including on the West Gate Bridge) would increase from 61 to 117 a year by 2031.
 A consultant for the road authority commented to the assessment panel as follows: